 I had seen the tweet that the shop would be opening on the 9th of May.
 However, for some reason my mind translated that as opening Tuesday.
 So, when I happen to wander by on Monday, I was a little surprised to see they were already open.
 This was later in the morning.
 When I went in it was clear that they had been busy, because they were almost out of stock.
 One of the choices that was available was a Grapefruit Curd.
 Grapefruit is one of my favourite flavours.
 I ordered one of them and a coffee to drink with it.

 Two things I noticed on that first visit.
-One, While there was coffee and bottled beverages available, Oh Doughnuts is focusing on the doughnuts.
+One, While there was coffee and bottled beverages available, the shop is focusing on the doughnuts.
 That’s a good sign.
 Plus, the coffee itself was quite good.
 The other thing is that while there were only two types of doughnuts available when I arrived, Amanda was still in the back baking more to put on the shelves.

-I went back this morning to pick up a couple of more doughnuts.
-This time I got the doughnuts before heading down to Fool’s and Horses for an Americano.
+I went back this morning to pick up a couple of more of these delicious treats.
+This time I made my purchase before heading down to Fool’s and Horses for an Americano.
 These two make a great combo.
 Plus, they also share many of the same social concerns and desire to make their business eco-friendly.

 Oh Doughnuts offers three types of doughnuts.
 Regular at $3.00 each, Specialty at $4.00 each, and CrOHnuts at $5.00 each.
 The CrOHnuts weren’t out either time I went.
 This time I ordered a regular Coconut Cream and a Specialty Maple Whiskey Glazed.